 Summer Food Program

 The Summer Food Service Program (SFSP) ensures children continue to receive nutritious meals during the summer school break.
 Children receive free meals meeting Federal Nutrition guidelines at approved SFSP sites.
 The U.S. Department of Agriculture’s Food and Nutrition service and the Tennessee Department of Human Services fund this program.
-For a list of the 2016 Summer Food Schedule click here: Summer Food Schedule 2016.pdf
+For a list of the 2018 Summer Food Schedule click here: Summer Foods Schedule 2018

 Click to view Facebook video from TN Department of Human Services Summer Summit

 For more information, please view our Nutrition Brochure

 Southwest TN Community Development Corporation is a community housing development organization created to meet the housing needs of citizens throughout the eight counties served by SWHRA.

 Funding sources include the Tennessee Housing Development Agency, Rural Housing and Economic and Community Development, Department of Economic and Community Development, Jackson Housing Authority, and annual fundraisers.